Simon Poulsen: Senior team

-It wasn't until on 30 September 2014 when he was called up to the national team for the first time in a year.
+On 30 September 2014, he was called up to the national team for the first time in a year.
 Poulsen made his first appearance in a year, coming on as a 58th-minute substitute, in a 1–0 loss against Portugal on 14 October 2014.
 He then followed up by making five more appearances in the next five matches.
-He then spent the rest of 2015 for Denmark's matches on the substitute bench, including the UEFA Euro 2016 qualifying play-offs against Sweden, as the national team failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggragate.
+He then spent the rest of 2015 for Denmark's matches on the substitute bench, including the UEFA Euro 2016 qualifying play-offs against Sweden, as the national team failed to qualify for the UEFA Euro 2016 following a 4–3 defeat on aggregate.
 Following this, Poulsen was never called up to the Denmark squad again and made thirty–one appearances for the national team.

 Personal life

 As a result of joining Haderslev Fodboldklub, Poulsen and his family relocated to Haderslev, as his mother, Bibbi Poulsen, was supportive of his son becoming a professional footballer.
 He is married to his wife, Mette, and together, they have a daughter.
 The combination of his daughter being born and scoring against Go Ahead Eagles on 21 February 2015 led Poulsen to describe the week as "fantastic".

 In November 2005, while on international duty with Denmark U21, Poulsen was under investigation by Anti Doping Denmark, DBU or UEFA for alleged doping.
 After a month of investigation, he was cleared by the DIF's doping committee.

 In October 2007, Poulsen was subjected to death threats on his mobile phone after receiving a phone call from an unknown individuals.
 This was quickly resolved when a Viborg's supporter was caught and was banned from entering the Viborg Stadium for three years.
 Poulsen revealed earlier this year when he was subjected to racial abuse from the opposition team supporters.